 Toilet paper is always septic safe.
 As long as you're flushing regular, designated toilet paper, your tank should remain fine.
 Problems arise when you flush huge wads of toilet paper all at once — or often throughout the day.

 To avoid stopping up your septic system with toilet paper or any other organic matter you've been flushing, use a product that will dissolve away matter inside your tank and prevent a backup.

 Best Septic Tank Maintenance Product

 A great product is Septic Blast, which will eliminate the organic matter inside your tank.
-It contains beneficial enzymes that will break down paper, hair, grease, and more without damaging your pipes or your septic system.
+It contains beneficial enzymes that will break down toilet paper, hair and more without damaging your pipes or your septic system.
 It's perfect for restoring and maintaining the bacterial balance of your septic system and will also rid your drains of any foul smells caused by clogging.